Jorge Márquez (footballer, born 1990)

-Jorge Eduardo Márquez (born 1 March 1990) is a Mexican footballer who plays for Puebla F.C., mainly as a striker.
+Jorge Eduardo Márquez (born 3 January 1989) is a Mexican former footballer who played mainly as a striker.

+Club career

 He started off his football career at Atlético Lagunero who play in the Mexican second division.
 He was invited by Puebla FC to pre season camp on June 3, 2011 where he earned a spot in the first club's squad.